chhotavakeel/chhotavakeel.github.io/_notes/Public/Transcript for Law, Laughter and Beyond Podcast.md

 As to how I found my interest, as I said, it was purely by accident.
 I had no idea what electricity law was when I was in college.
 I also had a hostel room overlooking the WBPDCL building - it was only after graduation did I figure out what the folks over there did when I had to submit a proposal to them.

-## What is it like working as a projects lawyer? (what kind of work, deliverables, mentorship, business development) Tips for those who want to work in this area.
+## What is it like working as a projects lawyer?
+What kind of work and deliverables are there?
+How is mentorship and business development taught and carried out?
+What tips do you have for those who want to work in this area?

 Trust me, it’s pretty great, else I wouldn’t be able to do it for so long!